 If you want to be more connected to your car then manual transmission is the way to go.
 In a manual transmission car, the driver uses a clutch pedal and a gear stick situated on the floor between the front seats or on the centre console, to put the vehicle in the right gear.

-Driving a manual transmission is a skill that needs to be learnt and practised to understand how to get the most efficiency, power and acceleration from the car.
+Driving a manual transmission is a skill that needs to be learnt and practiced to understand how to get the most efficiency, power and acceleration from the car.
 Among transmission types, manual transmissions are the most fuel-efficient.
 This, however, depends on the driving style as aggressive gear usage will give you the lowest mileage.

-If you don’t want to get into the complexity of driving a manual transmission an automatic is the one for you.
-These transmissions are also known as torque converter automatics as the mechanism uses an advanced fluid coupling to amplify the torque produced by the engine to transmit power to the wheels.
+The torque converter transmissions are also known as torque converter automatics as the mechanism uses an advanced fluid coupling to amplify the torque produced by the engine to transmit power to the wheels.
 A torque converter transmission is a marvel of engineering and also the oldest kind of automatic transmission to be found on cars.

 In a car with a torque converter transmission, you will find the clutch pedal missing, this transmission system works via two turbines one is connected to the engine and one to the transmission.
 Hydraulic fluid between both the turbines transfers power from the turbine located on the engine side to the one located on the transmission and thus induces vehicular movement.
 Cars with torque converter transmissions are easier to drive and give ample torque to accelerate smoothly.
 Torque converters are fuel-efficient but due to their engineering complexity are costlier than manual transmissions.